SS-Lab-at-NU/mpc_legged_control/readme.txt

 	-launch file loads husky.xacro (husky.xacro is a copy of husky_midpoint, with feet activated)
 -Tests:
 	-LOOK AT KP AND KD in swinglegtask
+		Kp 350 -> 10, Kd 37 -> 0; no difference
+	-change urdf so the robot starts lying on the ground (feet not needed for support) also change heights
+	-change all joint initial posiitons to avoid calculations near 0

 To launch husky_description: